magomimmo/modern-cljs/doc/second-edition/tutorial-10.md

 > event of the `submit` button, instead of attaching it to the
 > `loginForm`.

-As soon as you save the file, it get recompiled and reload.
+As soon as you save the file, it gets recompiled and reloaded.

 Reload the [`index.html`][12] URL to allow the updated `init` function to be called again.
-Do not fill any field (or fill just one of them), and click the Login button.
+Do not fill in any field (or fill in just one of them), and click the Login button.
 The application reacts by showing you the usual `alert` window reminding you to complete the form.
 Click the `OK` button and be prepared for an unexpected result.